We are a bit loose on the rules here at Boston Accent; we just ask that if you’re going to break them, do it in style.

 That being said, read our “official guidelines” here:

-- Attach all submissions to an email sent to firstname.lastname@example.org that includes your name, contact information, and a short bio.
+- Attach all submissions to an email sent to firstname.lastname@example.org that includes your name, a short bio, and a black-and-white contributor photo.
+Feel free to add your website or social media handles if you would like.

-- Please use .doc, .docx, or .pdf files only for written submissions.
+- Please use .doc, .docx, or .pdf files for written submissions.

 - Work must be original (duh) and previously unpublished.